Coma (American miniseries)

-Coma is a 2012 American television miniseries based on the 1977 novel Coma by Robin Cook and the subsequent 1978 film Coma.
+Coma is a 2012 American television miniseries based on the 1977 novel Coma by Robin Cook, which had previously been adapted into a 1978 film.
 The four-hour medical thriller was originally broadcast on A&E on September 3–4, 2012.

-The series was directed by Mikael Salomon and produced by Ridley Scott and his brother Tony Scott, the same team that adapted The Andromeda Strain into the 2008 miniseries on A&E. The film is dedicated to Tony Scott, who died in August 2012, only weeks before its broadcast premiere.
+The series was directed by Mikael Salomon and produced by Ridley Scott and his brother Tony Scott, the same team that adapted The Andromeda Strain into the 2008 miniseries on A&E. It is dedicated to Tony Scott, who died in August 2012, only weeks before its broadcast premiere.

 Plot

-Susan Wheeler (Lauren Ambrose) is a first-year medical student at Peach Tree Memorial Hospital, built by her deceased grandfather.
-There she meets Chief Surgical Resident Dr. Mark Bellows (Steven Pasquale), who is in a romantic relationship with Head of Psychiatry Dr. Agnetta Lindquist (Geena Davis).
+Susan Wheeler is a first-year medical student at Atlanta's Peach Tree Memorial Hospital, built by her deceased grandfather.
+There she meets Chief Surgical Resident Dr. Mark Bellows, who is in a romantic relationship with Head of Psychiatry Dr. Agnetta Lindquist.
 Wheeler discovers that an unusually high number of surgeries at the hospital have resulted in comas.
-Those patients are transferred to the Jefferson Institute, a long-term care facility for comatose patients run by Mrs. Emerson (Ellen Burstyn), who refers to the patients as her "babies".
+Those patients are transferred to the Jefferson Institute, a long-term care facility for comatose patients run by Mrs. Emerson, who refers to the patients as her "babies".

-With help from Dr. Bellows (and soon Dr. Theodore Stark (James Woods), Chief of Surgery), Wheeler investigates the comas.
+With help from Dr. Bellows (and soon Dr. Theodore Stark, Chief of Surgery), Wheeler investigates the comas.
 Before long, strange incidents seemingly happen to stop her investigation: her roommate, who works at the hospital and who helped her to access confidential files, is suddenly fired; the hospital board tries to have Wheeler expelled; and she discovers cameras in her house.
-She is also being stalked by Peter Arno (Michael Weston), Dr. Lindquist's patient, who seems to be following Wheeler at Lindquist's behest.
+She is also being stalked by Peter Arno, Dr. Lindquist's patient, who seems to be following Wheeler at Lindquist's behest.
 During one encounter, Arno puts a burlap sack over Wheeler's head and warns her to stop looking into the coma cases or else end up at Jefferson.

 Wheeler attends a tour at the Jefferson Institute.
 She leaves the group and discovers unorthodox practices, such as suspending patients by metal rods inserted into their bones.
 She contacts Dr. Stark with evidence, but before he can expose the conspiracy, he is in a car accident and is comatose.
 Wheeler and Dr. Bellows—who ended his relationship with Dr. Lindquist after suspecting her involvement—discover that various hospital staff and doctors receive large payments from Jefferson.
 They further discover that each coma patient was operated on in the same operating room, in which a pipe from the basement pumps carbon monoxide into the anesthesia equipment, rendering a patient brain dead without leaving evidence.
 Arno attempts to kill Wheeler, but when he fails, he slits his own throat inside a cadaver storage cooler.